 AMY GOODMAN: Why not?

 RANDALL ROBINSON: Well, I love St. Kitts.
-I wanted to live — I’m sixty-six years old.
+I wanted to live — I’m 66 years old.
 I wanted to live some of my life out from under the weight of racism, the weight of a sort of cauterized public empathy, or the lack thereof.
 I’m not sure anymore that entire cultures cannot be sociopathic, where they refuse to see what they do to other people in other places.
 It wore me out.
 I wanted to see a different place, and we wanted our daughter to have her adolescence and her high school in a different place.
 And it is the country of my wife, and so we are quite at home.
 It is a small, intimate, wonderful democracy and very pretty to look at.

 AMY GOODMAN: Randall Robinson, I want to thank you very much for joining us today.
 Randall Robinson is the founder and former president of TransAfrica, moved to St. Kitts in the Caribbean six years ago, has written a number of books, including The Debt, The Reckoning, Quitting America, Defending the Spirit.
-His latest is An Unbroken Agony: Haiti, From Revolution to the Kidnapping of a President.
+His latest is An Unbroken Agony: Haiti, from Revolution to the Kidnapping of a President.